 50% of 80 trades are profitable = 40 winning trades and 40 losing trades

-That’s about 20% on the $1,000 account.
-Don’t expect to make that, at least not right away.
-These numbers are meant to show the potential, not the reality.
+That’s about 16% on the $1,000 account.
+Don’t expect to make that return right away.
+These numbers are meant to show the potential of a profitable system.
 Unfortunately, most traders end up losing.

-20% per month may seem very high, and for most traders it is.
+16% per month may seem very high, and for most traders it is.
 Leverage is used extensively though.
-The account is only $1,000, but we are taking positions of $25,000 (the 25 micro lots).
-In other words, we are leveraged 25:1 to make these returns!
+The account is only $1,000, but we are taking positions of $20,000 (the 20 micro lots).
+In other words, we are leveraged 20:1 to make these returns.
+If you think of it another way, leverage magnifies returns and losses.
+If we didn’t use leverage we would only make about 1%, but because of 20:1 leverage we make closer to 20%.
+So it is not magic, it is just leverage.

 I have no problem with leverage because each trade has a stop loss on it and I never trade within 5 minutes of news releases.
 Therefore, while I may get some small slippage on the odd trade, it’s very unlikely the slippage is enough to hurt my trading day or account (but yes, it could happen).
 I also only day trade the EURUSD during the late London session or early US session when liquidity is at its peak.
 This helps reduce the risk of catastrophe.

-It is also important to point out though that when you use leverage, you can lose everything, and even more money than you deposited, resulting in a large debt to your broker.
+When you use leverage, you can lose everything, and even more money than you deposited, resulting in a debt to your broker.
 When you trade on leverage you are borrowing money to trade.
 If a big move happens, you may not be able to get out of your position.
 Examples of such events, that could have wiped out a leveraged day trader, include the GBP flash crash (one reason we don’t trade outside of high volume times) in October 2016, and the January 2015 CHF surge.

 Quick review of this section: